 How did they get their name?

 While these hornets individually do not kill humans, they do have a powerful and painful stinger with venom.
 Now if you are allergic to bee stings it could be possible one sting could send you into shock.
-The reason for the murder hornets name is simply because if you upset them, they have a tendancy to team up and attack the threat to their nests.
+The reason for the murder hornets name is simply because if you upset them, they have a tendency to team up and attack the threat to their nests.
 On average in Japan about 50 people loose their lives to the hornets each year.

 Are Murder Hornets in Charlotte County?

 No. The hornets have recently been found in Washington State.
 Biologists and wildlife experts are actively monitoring the area and trying to find out where they are located.
 Since they are not native to the United States there is some concern about how they could affect the local ecosystem.
 Especially at risk is the honeybees in the United States.
 In their native ecosystems they eat many different bugs and are considered beneficial for many farmers.
 They are known however to target honey bees.
-They will find a nest and a group of hornets will show up, attack the nest and kill all the honey bees by cutting off their heads.
+They will find a nest of honey bees and a group of hornets will show up, attack the nest and kill all the honey bees by cutting off their heads.
 They then take the bee bodies back to their nest to feed their young.
 There is no immediate threat in Florida at this time.

 How can I protect my family?